 Industry mentors include Shaun Mahoney from email marketing expert ULetters, Benjamin Simkin from lead generation consultancy BusinessNET, Andrew Phillips from sales training firm FocalPoint, and international sales expert Jack Daly.

-What they are doing is compiling all the experts in their companies with their own knowledge and supplying a bundle of essential marketing tips for mortgage brokers to assist their representatives get up and running.
+What they are doing is compiling all the experts in their companies with their own knowledge and supplying a bundle of essential marketing tips for mortgage brokers to assist their representatives get up and running on their affordable websites.
 Nieuwenhoven also helps mentor novice agents through his own experience as director on the board of the Finance Brokers Association of Australia (FBAA).
 “Being closely tied in with the FBAA, I’ve been able to meet a lot of mortgage brokers over my time.
 I’ve seen issues with mortgage brokers – they’ve articulated them to me,” he said.

 “The FBAA and the MFAA have done a lot of research.
 The biggest issue in the industry is new brokers and how they drop off quickly.
 If my business can provide some additional support mechanisms to brokers wanting to come into the market and leverage off of our experience, the industry will be better for it.”